hci-lab-um/heuristics-for-test-tool-design/H12-How-long-will-the-tool-be-used.md

 - Tools are often acquired and not used (shelfware) – no ROI.
 - Tools may need to run continuously for long time periods without restarting.

+*``Switching to new versions and dependency management takes up time that could be better spent on the actual software we develop.''*

+*``Return on investment - is the time and money I'm going to invest in automation a task worth it?''*

+*``I'm an "fresh in testing" xxx and really want to become more technical.
+I started with [tool] but 2 other girls said that programming is too difficult so I showed them the option to record the "checking" process, and it was easier, but the platform have so many changes so the maintenance is too much effort.
+Now we're waiting for new [tool] version hopefully things will change that rapidly because a lot of mess front-end have will be pushed to back end''*

+*``Last year, we had problems with every upgrade, e.g. changing the database from MySQL to PostgreSQL; or dropping the SSL which forced us to put a reverse proxy to stay "https".
+As you can see, BIG things to find out at the time of the upgrade session.
+But I love that they make regular releases with substantial content and that they are shaping the products of the suite based on customers' feedback.
+In 3 years, it has improved a lot in small increments that let us see how they react to the actual needs of a tester.''*

+*``Question: have you ever avoided using a tool?
+Answer: [named tool] due to upgrade/support issues''*

 Key questions to ask yourself:
 - How long will we support this tool?
 What is its expected lifetime?
 - How quickly will we get ROI?
 Is this a short or long term endeavor?